 Beavers' ability to shape their environment is beyond impressive—but you already knew about the dam building.
 Let’s look at some other things that make beavers incredible.

-1. They used to be giant
+1. Beavers used to be giant.

 In fact, it’s sometimes used in vanilla flavorings.
 Castoreum is a chemical compound that mostly comes from a beaver’s castor sacs, which are located under the tail.
 It is secreted as a brown slime that's about the consistency of molasses and smells like musky vanilla.
 It’s an FDA-approved natural flavoring.

-3. Their dams can be enormous
+3. Beaver dams can be enormous.

-4. Beavers are romantics at heart
+4. Beavers are romantics at heart.

 Or at least they're monogamous.
 Dams are usually started by a young male looking for love or by a mated-for-life new couple.
 A whole beaver family will live in a single dam—mom, dad, young kids, and yearlings.

-5. They once traveled by parachute
+5. Beavers once traveled by parachute.

 In 1948, new human inhabitants of western Idaho began to clash with the local beaver population.
 The Idaho Department of Fish and Game wanted to put these threatened beavers in a nearby protected area, but they didn't know how to get them there.
 Elmo Heter of Idaho Fish and Game devised an ingenious solution: By using surplus parachutes from World War II, the department could drop boxes of beavers down from planes.
-After some careful calibrations, 76 beavers made the skydive into the basin, and all but one survived the fall.
+After some careful calibrations, 76 beavers made the skydive into the reserve, and all but one survived the fall.

-6. Beavers do not bite off their own testicles
+6. Beavers do not bite off their own testicles.

 This one may sound obvious, but up until the 1100s, people thought that beavers did.
 The myth originated in ancient Egypt and reappeared in the bestiaries of medieval Europe.
 The story went that beavers knew hunters were after them for the valuable castoreum oil in their testicles.
 This myth was not terribly difficult to disprove, largely because beaver testicles do not hang outside their bodies.

-7. Beavers' front teeth are orange
+7. Beavers' front teeth are orange.

-And not just because they have terrible dental hygiene.
+And not because they have terrible dental hygiene.
 To gnaw through tree trunks, they need extra-strong teeth.
 Fortunately, their tooth enamel contains iron, which makes them incredibly strong, sharp, and orange.
-Because the orange enamel on the front of their teeth wears away more slowly than the white dentin on the back, a beaver’s teeth self-sharpen as he chews on trees.
+Because the orange enamel on the front of their teeth wears away more slowly than the white dentin on the back, a beaver’s teeth self-sharpen as it chews on trees.

-8. Dams help them avoid ice
+8. Dams help beavers avoid ice.

-Beavers build dams for a myriad of reasons, and one is so that the lake behind it will grow deep enough to ensure it doesn’t freeze all the way through during the winter.
+Beavers build dams for myriad reasons, and one is so that the lake behind it will grow deep enough to ensure it doesn’t freeze all the way through during the winter.
 This bit of temperature control is especially crucial because beavers anchor a food cache to the bottom of the lake to serve as sustenance during the cold months.

 A beaver’s oversized leathery tail, which can grow up to 15 inches long and six inches wide, has uses both on land and in the water.
 While swimming, the beaver uses his tail as a rudder or as a siren by slapping it against the water to warn other beavers of a predator.
-On dry land, the tail acts a prop to allow the beaver to sit upright or as a counterbalance so he doesn’t tip over while carrying heavy supplies in his teeth.
+On dry land, the tail acts as a prop to allow the beaver to sit upright or as a counterbalance so he doesn’t tip over while carrying heavy supplies in his teeth.

-11. They have lots of clever adaptations
+11. Beavers have lots of clever adaptations.